JavaScript is required

 Image showing pages of text

-Below is the decision tool:
+Below is a snapshot the decision tool:

 COVID-19 decision tool